Operation Barbarossa

 In the two years leading up to the invasion, Nazi Germany and the Soviet Union signed political and economic pacts for strategic purposes.
 Following the Soviet occupation of Bessarabia and Northern Bukovina in July 1940, the German High Command began planning an invasion of the country, which was approved by Adolf Hitler in December.
 In early 1941, Soviet leader Joseph Stalin, despite receiving intelligence about an imminent attack, did not order a mobilization of the Red Army, fearing that it might provoke Germany.
 As a result, Soviet forces were largely caught unprepared when the invasion began, with many units positioned poorly and understrength.

 The invasion began on 22 June 1941 with a massive ground and air assault.
 The main part of Army Group South invaded from occupied Poland on 22 June, and on 2 July was joined by a combination of German and Romanian forces attacking from Romania.
 Kiev was captured on 19 September, which was followed by the captures of Kharkov on 24 October and Rostov-on-Don on 20 November, by which time most of Crimea had been captured and Sevastopol put under siege.
 Army Group North overran the Baltic lands, and on 8 September 1941 began a siege of Leningrad with Finnish forces that ultimately lasted until 1944.
 Army Group Centre, the strongest of the three groups, captured Smolensk in late July 1941 before beginning a drive on Moscow on 2 October.
 Facing logistical problems with supply, slowed by muddy terrain, not fully outfitted for Russia's brutal winter, and coping with determined Soviet resistance, Army Group Centre's offensive stalled at the city's outskirts by 5 December, at which point the Soviets began a major counteroffensive.

 The failure of Operation Barbarossa reversed the fortunes of Nazi Germany.
 Operationally, it achieved significant victories and occupied some of the most important economic regions of the Soviet Union, captured millions of prisoners, and inflicted heavy casualties.
 The German high command anticipated a quick collapse of resistance as in the invasion of Poland, but instead the Red Army absorbed the German Wehrmachts strongest blows and bogged it down in a war of attrition for which Germany was unprepared.
-Following the heavy losses and logistical strain of Barbarossa, German forces could no longer attack along the entire front, and their subsequent operations—such as Case Blue in 1942 and Operation Citadel in 1943—ultimately failed.
+Following the heavy losses and logistical strain of Barbarossa, German forces mounted subsequent offensives on a much narrower front—such as Case Blue in 1942 and Operation Citadel in 1943—both of which ultimately failed.